Three Design Tips For Kicking Off The School Year

 3. Create Homework Stations

-After all of the activities for the day have taken place now we have to talk about what happens when we get home from all of the activities and hopefully eat dinner.
+After all of the activities for the day have taken place, we now have to talk about what happens when we get home and hopefully eat dinner.
 I’m sure dinner sometimes is in shifts depending on who’s home.
 But the dreaded homework needs to be done.
 Ahhhh, my favorite part of the day, NOT.
 Our kids today have so much to deal with and they need a quiet place to think and get their homework done before it starts all over again the next day.
 Creating a homework station is an ideal way for them to sit down in their designated space to focus on the work that needs to be done.

-So when you are ready to design a mudroom or desk area make sure you always add a little bit of your personality as well.
-And if you have a little trouble achieving your goal give us a call!
+When you are ready to design a mudroom or desk area make sure you always add a little bit of your personality as well.
+And if you need a little direction, give us a call!

-We are off to our new design challenge.
+We are off to our next design opportunity.

 Danna Smith and Pamela Hope Designs